ecemgo/tailwindcss-recipe-blog-template/README.md

 `npx tailwindcss -i ./src/styles.css -o ./public/styles.css --watch`

-Note: A `public` directory was created instead of a `dist` directory in the project root; the files in the directory are ready for deployment.
+Note: Apart from the documentation of Tailwind CSS, a `public` directory was created instead of a `dist` directory, and `styles.css` was created instead of `input.css` and `output.css` in the project root; the files in the directory are ready for deployment.

 ## The process